acantril/learn-cantrill-io-labs/aws-elastic-wordpress-evolution/02_LABINSTRUCTIONS/STAGE5 - Add an ELB and ASG.md

 Click `Create Auto Scaling Group`

 Right click on instances and open in a new tab
-Right click Wordpress-LT, `Instance State`, `Terminate` and click `Yes Terminate`
+Right click Wordpress-LT, `Terminate Instance` and confirm.
-This removes the old manually created wordpress instance Click `Refresh` and you should see a new instance being created... `Wordpress-ASG` this is the one created automatically by the ASG using the launch template
+This removes the old manually created wordpress instance Click `Refresh` and you should see a new instance being created... `Wordpress-ASG` this is the one created automatically by the ASG using the launch template - this is because the desired capacity is set to `1` and we currently have `0`

 # STAGE 5F - Add scaling